shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 1. **Enhance Resort Hotels**: Given the lower booking rates for Resort Hotels, companies can focus on optimizing their facilities and services to attract more customers.
 Consider adding amenities like spas, gyms, or swimming pools to improve the overall guest experience.
 Providing personalized and friendly customer service can also make a significant difference.

-2. **Leverage City Hotels**: Capitalize on the high demand for City Hotels, which are more profitable due to their popularity.
-Companies can explore additional services tailored for business customers, such as offering meeting hall spaces or packages for events like seminars.

-3. **Boost Promotions During Peak Seasons**: During holiday seasons, consider implementing promotional strategies to attract more guests.
+2. **Boost Promotions During Peak Seasons**: During holiday seasons, consider implementing promotional strategies to attract more guests.
 Special discounts for guests booking multiple rooms or enticing holiday packages can be effective.
 To minimize booking cancellations, think about introducing non-refundable booking options.

-4. **Flexible Pricing for Off-Peak Times**: During low season periods, companies can adopt a combination of flexible and non-refundable rates to attract guests.
+3. **Flexible Pricing for Off-Peak Times**: During low season periods, companies can adopt a combination of flexible and non-refundable rates to attract guests.
 Offering special but non-refundable discounts can help maintain bookings even during less busy times.

 <br>